Sukikui/PlayerCoordsAPI/README.md

 ## ✨ Features

-- Lightweight HTTP server running only on localhost
+- Lightweight HTTP server running only on localhost providing your coordinates
-- JSON-formatted coordinate data x, y, z
-- Current world
 - Client-side only - no server-side components needed
 - Works in singleplayer and multiplayer